The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD

 where the expression for the integral $P_4^{(2)}(T)$ is not important for present discussion.
 So one can conclude that at high temperatures the exact cancelation of the $P_{SB}(T)$ terms occurs within this composition.
 On the other hand, substituting it into eq.~(7.1) the cancelation of the $\Delta^2 T^2$ term occurs within the pressure $P_g(T)$ itself.
 Let us emphasize once more that the SB term disappears from the gluon pressure (7.1) above $T_c$ due to the normalization of the free PT vacuum to zero from the very beginning.
 The cancellation of the truly NP terms $\Delta^2 T^2$ simply shows that exact $T^2$ behavior cannot start just from $T_c$ due to the rather complicated dependence of the gluon pressure on the mass gap and temperature in the moderately high temperature interval (approximately up to $5T_c$, see fig. 1).
 It would be very surprised if a pure NP contribution were survived in the limit of very high temperature, while for its PT correction it would be expected/possible.
 In other words, the $\Delta^2 T^2$ behavior of $P_g(T)$ in (7.1) is replaced by $\sim \alpha_s \Delta^2 T^2$ behavior in (7.4) only in this limit.
 At the same time, the second purely NP term $\sim T$ is suppressed in comparison with the first term in the high temperature limit, indeed.

-Nevertheless, the approximate $\sim T^2$ behavior (i.e., not suppressed by the $\sim \alpha_s$-order) up to the rather high temperature of such thermodynamic quantity as the trace anomaly or, equivalently, the interaction measure $I(T)=\epsilon(T)-3P(T)$ is likely to appear, since it depends on the derivative of the pressure.
-It is very sensitive to the truly NP effects (and thus is free from all the types of the purely PT contributions).
-On the other hand, the so-called SB-type term, which is strongly suppressed even in this region, will play no any role after inclusion of the SB term $P_{SB}(T)$ in order to get the full gluon pressure, which will be discussed in sect.
-VIII below in some details.
+Nevertheless, the approximate $\sim T^2$ behavior (i.e., not suppressed by the $\sim \alpha_s$-order) up to the rather high temperature of such thermodynamic quantity as the trace anomaly or, equivalently, the interaction measure $I(T)=\epsilon(T)-3P(T)$ is likely to appear, since it depends on the derivative of the full pressure (discussed below in some details).
+The interaction measure $I(T)$ is free from all the types of the purely PT contributions, by construction (and thus is very sensitive to the truly NP effects, for preliminary discussion see \cite{33}).

 Concluding, in a more compact form the previous expansion (7.4) looks like